edouardfouche/MCDE-EXTENDED/README.md

 ## Reproducing the experiments

 In this section, we explain how to reproduce the experiments from our paper.
-The experiments create about 1.7G of data and require about 5 days on a server with 20 cores at 2.2 Ghz and 32GB RAM, using Java Open-JDK 8 and Scala 2.12.8.
+The experiments create about 1.7G of data and require about 5 days on a server with 64 cores at 3.0 Ghz and 128GB RAM, using Java Open-JDK 8 and Scala 2.12.8.
 Results are saved in the folder `experiments` as `.csv` files, along with logs.

 ### Contrast

 Evaluate the distribution of contrast values of MCDE (MWP, KSP, CSP and variants) against continuous, categorical and ordinal data.
 This experiment creates much data, but one may reduce the number of repetitions.
+See `io.github.edouardfouche.experiments.Contrast`.

 ```
 sbt "run com.edouardfouche.experiments.Contrast"  # ~ 0.5 hour, 1.5GB data